inwenis/powershell-profile/README.md

-This is the public part of my powershell profile.
+This is the public part of my powershell profile and bash addons.

-# how to use it?
+# how to deploy it?

 ```PowerShell
 deploy.ps1